rkotze/rkotze/README.md

 Hi 👋

+Welcome to my GH profile.
+Code responsibly and respectfully.

 ### On the mind

-My blog post about [understanding Veganism](https://www.richardkotze.com/understanding-veganism).
-IMO, the best thing we can do is to go **Vegan**.
+Read my blog post about [understanding Veganism](https://www.richardkotze.com/understanding-veganism).
+Please.

+IMO, the best way to be kind to others is to go **Vegan**.
 Veganism is to achieve the goal of [abolishing animal exploitation](https://www.abolitionistapproach.com/about/).

 [Animals killed for meat every year](https://ourworldindata.org/grapher/animals-slaughtered-for-meat)